Control in Road

-Areas of research
+Areas of Research

-- Evaluation of methods in vegetation management
+- Evaluation of methods for vegetation management

 - Best practice guide

-- Cost benefit analysis
+- Cost-benefit analysis

 ControlInroad is financed by the CEDR Transnational Road Research Program Call 2016 “Biodiversity - Conflicts along the Road: Invasive Species and Biodiversity” with funding provided by the road administration of Austria, Germany, Ireland, the Netherlands, Norway, Sweden and Slovenia.
-The programme is being managed by the Rijkswaterstaat Water, Verkeer en Leefomgeving, Netherlands on behalf of CEDR.
+The programme is managed by the Rijkswaterstaat Water, Verkeer en Leefomgeving, Netherlands on behalf of CEDR.
 The Programme Executive Board (PEB) is chaired by Reinhard David, ASFiNAG, Austria.